-Ditch the notes: how learning your presentation helps you look good on stage
+Ditch the notes: how learning your presentation helps your stage presence

-One of the most fundamental and powerful ways to elevate your stage presence is to know your presentation inside and out, without relying on notes or a script.
-When you have your content memorised it frees you to connect more deeply with your audience, and this connection is key to a successful presentation.
+One of the most fundamental and powerful ways to elevate your stage presence is to know your presentation off by heart, without relying on notes or a script.
+When the content’s memorised it frees you up to connect more deeply and personally with your audience as you deliver it, and that connection can make even a dry presentation more engaging.

 Here’s how memorising your presentation feeds directly into your stage presence:

-When you know your presentation by heart, you’re not constantly looking down at notes or a script.
-This allows you to maintain consistent eye contact with your audience, which is crucial for engagement.
+When you know your presentation by heart you’re not constantly looking down at notes or a script.
+So where do you look?
+At your audience!
+Find people around the audience and keep scanning around, looking at them, talking to them.
 Eye contact makes your audience feel seen and valued, creating a stronger connection.
-For photographers capturing your talk, this also results in far more compelling photos of you looking confident and engaged with your listeners.

 Being script-free allows you to move around the stage more freely.
-You can walk, gesture, and engage with different parts of the audience without the awkwardness of juggling notes.
 This dynamic movement keeps your audience interested and makes your presentation more visually engaging.

 You can also respond to the audience’s reactions, adjust your delivery on the fly, and add spontaneous elements that make your talk more memorable.
 This flexibility also makes it easier to handle any unexpected moments, like a technical glitch or an audience question.